cerner/terra-framework/packages/terra-infinite-list/docs/InfiniteListSection.md

 # Terra InfiniteList - Sections

-To acheive sections within the InfiniteList the only supported implementation is directly consuming the static variant of the `SectionHeader` component.
+To achieve sections within the InfiniteList the only supported implementation is directly consuming the static variant of the `SectionHeader` component.
 Expand/collapse functionality is not supported within the infinite list.

 ## Map Section Structure
 So in our first step a `SectionHeader` needs to be created for each associated section.
 We'll add it to the initialization of an array that will be expanded in following steps.